abathelt/EvidenceWiki/README.md

 - [Ether Chain](https://www.etherchain.org/) - The Ethereum Block Chain Explorer

 #### <a name="encode-decode"></a>🖹 Encode/Decode
-- [CyberChef](https://gchq.github.io/CyberChef/) - encryption, encoding, compression and data analysis
+- [CyberChef](https://gchq.github.io/CyberChef/) - encryption, encoding, compression and data analysis.
+- [Puny Coder](https://www.punycoder.com/) - is a special encoding used to convert Unicode characters to ASCII, which is a smaller, restricted character set.
+Punycode is used to encode internationalized domain names (IDN).
 - [BASE64](https://www.base64decode.org/) - Decode from Base64 format or encode into it with various advanced options.
 - [Hexed](https://hexed.it/) - analyse and edit binary files everywhere
 - [Uncoder](https://uncoder.io/) - Universal sigma rule converter for various siem, edr, and ntdr formats